HISTORY & RECORDS - Bible Counsel - Feature Page 5

 SEE SUBJECTS BELOW

-In the present day the saints are quite scattered with new sects and sub-divisions forming every year.
-Denominated sects are now amalgamating.
-The professing Christian groups without Christ as Savior are moving back to the RCR system.
-Christian "fundamental" sects are overlooking differences and merging.
+In the present day the saints are quite scattered.
+Major denominational sects are now amalgamating.
+The Christian "funda-mental" sects are overlooking differences and merging together.
 Some Christians shun any order and are seeking to have an experience as a "free-spirit".
-There remains, however, that testimony that God raised up in the early 1800's --expressing the "one body" worldwide in the scriptural order, gathering to the Name of the Lord Jesus Christ alone, and waiting upon the Holy Spirit.
+There remains, however, that testimony that God raised up in the early 1800's--expressing the "one body" worldwide in the scriptural order, gathering to the Name of the Lord Jesus Christ alone, and waiting upon the Holy Spirit.
 They recognize the ruin in the church is to our collective shame, and are not occupied with forbidding the unions and popular ways (Mark 9:38); rather, they continue in the path, desire the honor and glory of the Lord, and "all the counsel of God" (Acts 20:27).
 Though weak in numbers they are holding fast "Till He comes".
 Does the reader know about this?
-One should also read Miller's Church History, and Foxe's Book Of Martyrs.
+One should also read Miller's Church History, and Foxe's Book Of Martyrs (see the sources below).

 If we cannot hold these things we will fall into Satan's snare, and always divide and scatter the saints and dishonor our Lord.
-God never intended that individual saints should act independent of the church and His order and government there.
+God never intended that individual saints should act independent of the Church and His order and government there.
+There needs to be unity.
 Even among Israel, they had to learn to bow to God in the midst.
 If they had a difference with others and ignored the cloud above and the pillar of fire by night, they might go off into the wilderness and set up their own form of worship, but the cloud and the pillar would not follow them.